reiver/star-wars-toy-photography/README.md

 **In a lot of ways, **Star Wars toy photography** follows the tradition of the original 3 Star Wars movies' use of _miniature models_ for creating certain _special effects_.**

-Star Wars action figures are a type of _miniature model_.
+Star Wars action figures are a type of _miniature model_ after all.